ha-noh/image-gallery-modal/README.md

 * If your webpage has html classes prefixed with `.gallery-modal` or `.modal`, be sure to check that there is no overlap between the classes you already wrote and the classes found in this project.
 * The overlay, i.e. `.gallery-modal-container`, should have a z-index value greater than all elements it should appear in front (on top) of.
 If you didn't specify the z-index of any elements on your webpage, you can leave the value as is (z-index: 100).
 * If you wish to change the background color, look in `.gallery-modal-container`.
 For text color, adjust the values in the `.gallery-modal-button` or `h3` selectors.
+* The button controls on the modal may appear small if the webpage is not pixel-density independent.
+Try including a rule like `<meta name="viewport" content="width=device-width, initial-scale=1.0">` to make the modal more responsive.
 ## Future changes & additions